 Not linked to endocrinology, rheumatology or genetics unless you ask

 If we make an error in linking, please let us know ASAP.

 No evaluations will be removed after they have been completed

 Students may choose to have as many sub specialists evaluate them as they wish.

 The Pediatric Shelf examination is given at the end of the clerkship.
 It should be noted that a passing grade is a requirement to pass the clerkship.
 A grade of 58 or below will produce an Incomplete (I/A) and will require repeating the Shelf examination.

 Students who perceive they have received a grade inappropriate for their level of performance in any of the clerkships and experiences administered by the Department of Pediatrics should:

 - Begin by contacting the Director of Pediatric Medical Student Education, Jocelyn Schiller, M.D. to review the basis for the grade assignment, within one month of the posting of the grade.

-- If resolution is not reached at the level of the Director, then the student should follow the usual process for Grade Grievances in Component III/IV noted in the Component III Student Handbook.
+- If resolution is not reached at the level of the Director, then the student should follow the usual process for Grade Grievances in Component III/IV noted in the Policies for Medical Student Evaluation, Advancement and Graduation.